+Akash laughs.
 Fast forward a few encounters to a Sunday afternoon.
-Akash opens the app again, this time to a charming stranger who asks to meet in a posh neighborhood.
+This time, Akash opens the app to a charming stranger who asks to meet in a posh neighborhood.
 A short walk and a winding staircase later, he’s confronted by a man who looks nothing like the well-positioned photos he’s sent.
-He runs, reminded of other stories – urban tales of a man lured into a Grindr date in Delhi and beat up, or one in which blackmail and public shaming are used as revenge.
+He runs, reminded of other stories – urban tales of a man lured into a Grindr date in Delhi and beat up, or one in which blackmail and public shaming is used as revenge.

 READ MORE :